 The seven-week summer intensive English Preparation for Graduate Studies (EPGS) program provides advanced language enhancement courses in English for Academic Purposes customized for students who have been admitted to master's degree programs.
 This unique, intensive program has two main goals: to give students the language skills and strategies necessary to succeed in an American graduate degree program, and to acclimate participants to graduate student life.

 EPGS will run June 15 - July 31, 2015.
-Tuition and fees for 2015 will be confimed by October 1.
+The cost of the program is $4,300 and $4,560 for inoming Monterey Institute Translation, Interpretation and Localization Management students.
 All students must also show proof of health insurance coverage.
 If you do not have your own Insurance policy, you can purchase coverage through the Monterey Institute.
 These fees do not include living expenses.

 EPGS is a rigorous program which aims to prepare students for their graduate-level coursework.
 Students attend English content and skills classes 5 hours each day.
 These classes are designed to hone the language skills you specifically need to succeed in graduate programs and focus on English for Academic Purposes.
 You will work on reading and listening strategies, note-taking, research and report writing, and public speaking.
 You will also meet weekly with a writing tutor for personalized feedback on your assignments.
 Additionally, Graduate Life Skills workshops will introduce you to various campus and community resources with the intention of addressing additional needs outside of the academic needs covered by your coursework.